Lost in Tokyo's Cat Town

 Asakura Sculpture Museum in Yanaka

-Temples in Yanesen
+The temples in Yanesen

 Cổng trời Torii tại đền Nezu

-Torii Gate at Nezu Shrine
+Torii gate at Nezu Shrine

 Quynh Anh - Source: Culture Trip